Cannabis policy of the Biden administration: 2021

-2022 elections
+2022–23 elections

-Statewide ballot measures on cannabis legalization were held during the 2022 elections.
-The states of Maryland and Missouri voted to legalize recreational cannabis, while the states of Arkansas, North Dakota, and South Dakota, voted against measures that would do the same.
+Statewide ballot measures on cannabis legalization were held during the 2022 and 2023 elections.
+The states of Maryland, Missouri, and Ohio voted to legalize recreational cannabis, while the states of Arkansas, North Dakota, South Dakota, and Oklahoma voted against measures that would do the same.

 Cannabis policy

-As of January 2022, although Biden had stood for decriminalization and descheduling during his campaign, the administration had not formulated an explicit policy on cannabis.
+As of March 2023, although Biden had stood for decriminalization and descheduling during his campaign, the administration had not formulated an explicit policy on cannabis.
 Some political and cannabis industry observers like the editor of Leafly thought the administration would be likely to assist in carrying out his campaign promises on cannabis through the MORE Act, sponsored by then-Senator Kamala Harris, or through executive order.
 Failing full legalization, he could improve banking access by supporting the SAFE Act.

 In March, 2021, the Daily Beast reported that "dozens" of White House staffers had been "suspended, asked to resign or placed in a remote work program" because they had admitted to prior cannabis use.
 This action affected even those whose use had occurred in legal states.
 When asked for comment, White House press Secretary Jen Psaki acknowledged that five staffers had been fired over the issue.
 In addition, Biden himself, when asked to comment on US track and field athlete Sha'carri Richardson's 30-day suspension from the 2020 Tokyo Olympics due to a failed drug test, initially offered, "the rules are the rules."
 After it was announced that Richardson would be denied the chance to compete after the 30-day suspension was lifted, Psaki later suggested that the rules surrounding Richardson's suspension be re-examined.

 In May 2021, the Drug Enforcement Administration approved licensed facilities to grow cannabis for the purpose of medical research for the first time since 1968.
 Prior to this, the University of Mississippi was the only institution in the United States legally permitted to grow the plant for that use.
 Previously, in 2016, an application process was put in place for research growers, but no applications were later approved under the Trump administration.

 In October 2022, President Biden announced a mass pardon for past federal cannabis possession convictions, encouraged governors to do the same for state cannabis possession convictions, and instructed Attorney General Merrick Garland and Secretary of Health and Human Services Xavier Becerra to review the classification schedule of marijuana, which could result in removal of cannabis from Schedule I of the Controlled Substances Act.

 On December 2, 2022, Biden signed the Medical Marijuana and Cannabidiol Research Expansion Act.

+The Viktor Bout–Brittney Griner prisoner exchange occurred on December 8, 2022, which involved an American WNBA athlete being convicted of cannabis possession on Russian soil.